phenixphp/phenix-docs/src/guide/validation.md

 - `max(int $limit): self`
 - `size(int $limit): self`

-### Collection class
+### Collection

-The `Collection` class allows you to define and validate collections of items, ensuring that each item in the collection meets the specified criteria.
+The `Collection` type allows you to define and validate collections of items, ensuring that each item in the collection meets the specified criteria.
 This class extends `DefinableArrType`, inheriting its functionality and providing specific rules for collection validation.

 ```php
 use Phenix\Validation\Validator;